COANelmejor/ConsoleBlackjack/README.md

 ## The Game Works NOW

 At this moment you can clone the repo and it will work with some issues that needs to be resolved.

+(Issues of Logic, Not in Code)

+Have Fun!!! :D